mashery/wordpress-plugin/README.md

-# Mashery's New Developer Portal & CMS
+# Mashery Developer Portal & CMS
-> Proof of Concept powered by Wordpress and The Mashery Platform API
+> Proof of Concept powered by Wordpress and Mashery Platform APIs.

 This project aims to integrate the latest version of Wordpress with Mashery's API Management Service.
 It is composed of three parts: